kimcrab/cloud-architecture/archtecture/search-elasticsearch.md

-## Search feature implemented by Elasticsearch
+## Search feature implemented with Elasticsearch

 #### Requirments
 - The existing application has a search feature that is getting slower as the data in the database gets bigger.